 About Me

 I am a cultural historian, educator, author, and public speaker.
-I studied history and literature at Northwestern University and earned a Ph.D. in American Studies at Yale, where I concentrated on twentieth-century U.S. history; the history of women, gender; and family life; autobiographical literature; and cultural theory.
+I studied history and literature at Northwestern University and earned a Ph.D. in American Studies at Yale, where I concentrated on twentieth-century U.S. history; the history of family life; autobiographical literature; and cultural theory.
 I taught undergraduates for four years, first at Yale and then as a visiting instructor at Sarah Lawrence College.

 I have received research grants and fellowships from the American Historical Society, the Schlesinger Library at Radcliffe College, and the Andrew W. Mellon Foundation.

 I live in Larchmont, New York, where my husband and I raised two (now young adult) sons.
-Currently, I serve on the Board of Directors of LEAP NYC, a non-profit that provides educational arts programs for New York City students in underserved communities; and the Jewish Women’s Archive, which documents and promotes the stories of Jewish women from around the globe.
+Currently, I serve on the Board of Directors of LEAP NYC, a non-profit that provides educational arts programs for New York City students in underserved communities; and the Jewish Women’s Archive, which documents stories of women from communities around the globe.
 I serve on the Advisory Board of La Femme Theatre Productions, a theater production company in NYC; and Impact-100 Westchester, a women’s philanthropic collective in Westchester County, NY.

 Photo credit: Sandra Wong Geroux, 2021